Snaps & Chats

 Your Snapchat Account

 You can view and edit most of your key account information and privacy settings right inside of Snapchat.
 But if you’re curious about something that’s not in our apps, you can visit accounts.snapchat.com, click ‘My Data,’ and then click ‘Submit Request.’
-We’ll gather your account information and let you know when it’s ready for you to download.
-If you ever want to leave Snapchat for good, you can close your account on accounts.snapchat.com too.
+We’ll prepare a copy of your account information and let you know when it’s ready for you to download.
+If you ever want to leave Snapchat for good, you can delete your account on accounts.snapchat.com too.

 It’s hard to have a sense of privacy if you don’t feel safe and secure too.
 That’s why we provide you with features like Login Verification (a form of two-factor authentication) to secure your account, and why we take considerable efforts to secure our own infrastructure.
 But there are also a few extra steps you can take to keep your Snapchat account especially secure:

 - Pick a strong and unique password: It may be easier to use the same password for all your apps, but to make sure your account’s secure, try flexing your creative muscles to come up with a long, unique one — and no, “Password123” isn’t going to fool anyone.
 If you have trouble remembering passwords, consider using a password manager to generate secure passwords that you don’t have to memorize!
 Whatever your method, remember: never share your password with anyone, just to be safe.

 - Turn on Login Verification: This is an important feature that uses two-factor authentication to add an extra layer of security, if your password is ever compromised.